noblefinsand/Hangman/README.md

 ## Features

 - Interactive gameplay with letter guessing.
+- Random word generation using the Fetch API on page load.
 - The hangman character is drawn incrementally with each incorrect guess using `div` elements and flexbox.
 - Alerts for game win or loss conditions.
 - Clean and responsive UI design.